terikon/kendo-pouchdb/README.md

 ```

 _id will be created by applying [pouchCollate.toIndexableString](<https://github.com/pouchdb/collate/#toindexablestringobj>)
-to data provided by idFactory, so data will be stored sorted by model id, either it string or numeric type.
+to data provided by idField, so data will be stored sorted by model id, either it string or numeric type.

 ## id field